CacheControl/json-rules-engine/docs/engine.md

 ### engine.stop() -> Engine

 Stops the rules engine from running the next priority set of Rules.
-All remaining rules will be resolved as undefined, and no further actions emitted.
+All remaining rules will be resolved as undefined, and no further events emitted.

-Be aware that since rules of the *same* priority are evaluated in parallel(not series), other rules of the same priority may still emit actions, even though the engine has been told to stop.
+Be aware that since rules of the *same* priority are evaluated in parallel(not series), other rules of the same priority may still emit events, even though the engine has been told to stop.

 ```js
 engine.stop()